https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_1_Docker_Intro.md

 ### Why Docker?

-Docker is an amazing tool that allows you to ship your software along with all of its dependencies.
+Docker is an amazing tool that allows you to **ship your software along with all of its dependencies**.
 This is great because it enables you to run software even without installing the required interpreters or compilers for it to run.

 Let's use an example to explain this better:

 Suppose you trained a Deep Learning model using Python along with some libraries such as Tensorflow or JAX.
 For this you created a virtual environment in your local machine.
 Everything works fine but now you want to share this model with a colleague of yours who does not have Python installed, much less any of the required libraries.

-In a pre-Docker world you would have to help her install all of this software just to run your model.
-Using Docker you can just ask her to install Docker and share a Docker image that includes all of your software.
+In a pre-Docker world your
+colleague would have to install all of this software just to run your model.
+Instead by installing Docker you can share a Docker image that includes all of your software and that will be all that is needed.

 ### Some key concepts